dutchsloot84/ser-snapshot-diff-automation/README.md

 - **Duplicate keys**: Auto Mode extends composite keys; review `ser-diff explain` output for candidate fields.
 - **Unexpected namespaces**: combine `--strip-ns` with explicit `--record-localname` or configure via `.serdiff.toml`.
 - **Windows paths**: quote paths with spaces and prefer PowerShell for better UTF-8 handling; Git Bash works with forward slashes.
+- **`ImportError: attempted relative import with no known parent package`**: ensure you launched the CLI from the packaged zip (contains the fixed absolute imports) or upgrade to the latest release.

 ## Development